NickBalnaves/riverpod_extension/README.md

 );
 ```

+Requests include automatic retries and are automatically logged in Firebase Performance

 ### Log provider

-Logs can be added through BuildContext or a ProviderReference e.g.
+Logs can be added through BuildContext or a ProviderReference

+`context.logInfo('MyLoggerName', 'Some info message')`

-`context.logInfo('MyLoggerName', 'Some info message', error, stackTrace)`
+`ref.logSevere('MyLoggerName', 'Some info message', error, stackTrace)`

 and accessed by

 `ref.watch(logProvider).state`

+Use --dart-define=color_log=true to show log colors in an ANSI supported console

 ### Token provider